Canadian Lingerie Model Danielle Knudson Looks Chic In Cute Floral Ensemble During Italian Vacation

 On Sunday, Danielle uploaded a gripping twilight photo that offered a wide view of the sparkling sea.
 Reporting from Italy’s Amalfi Coast, the blond bombshell treated followers to a splendid snapshot of the picturesque coastline, while also showcasing her enviable physique in appealing summer apparel.

-Snapped on a yacht, Danielle gave off some serious bohemian vibes as she watched the setting sun fall behind a forest-strewn mountainous chain.
+Snapped on a yacht, Danielle gave off serious bohemian vibes as she watched the setting sun fall behind a forest-strewn mountainous chain.
 The gorgeous Guess girl proved yet again that she is the perfect ambassador for the popular lifestyle brand, looking fabulous in a breezy floral ensemble from the widely acclaimed label.
-As she posed barefoot on the yacht deck, the 30-year-old hottie flaunted her statuesque, Amazonian figure in a stylish pair of white wide-leg trousers, which sported a colorful floral print.
-She teamed up the piece with a matching tie bra, for an eye-catching summer look that beautifully flattered her glowing tan.
+As she posed barefoot on the yacht deck, the 30-year-old hottie flaunted her statuesque, Amazonian figure in a stylish pair of white wide-leg trousers sporting a colorful floral print.
+She teamed the piece with a matching tie bra, for an eye-catching summer look that beautifully flattered her glowing tan.

 Danielle oozed summer chic in the cute floral outfit.
 The Canadian-born beauty put on a very tasteful display, keeping the skin-flashing to a moderate amount in the elegant co-ord.
 Photographed from behind, she only exposed her toned midriff and a subtle hint of her bare back, visible through the golden locks that cascaded over her shoulder.
 The high-waist trousers accentuated her lithe waistline, teasing her perky posterior underneath the flowing fabric.

 Danielle looked like a snack in the breezy, casual-chic attire.
-As she basked in the golden light of the setting sun, the fair-haired beauty turned her head to the camera, looking over her shoulder with a beaming smile.
+As she basked in the golden light of the setting sun, the fair-haired beauty turned her head to the camera, looking over her shoulder while giving a beaming smile.
 Her long tresses were gently tousled by a soft sea breeze, and the effect added a coquettish touch to the shot.

 As per usual, fans were excited to see Danielle dazzle in yet another sun-drenched photo.
 Compliments started pouring in as soon as the pic went live.